IZacarias808/relational-database-with-postgresql-demo/README.md

 ### Drop Database and User
 - Drop database - https://www.postgresql.org/docs/9.6/static/sql-dropdatabase.html
 - Drop user - https://www.postgresql.org/docs/9.6/static/sql-dropuser.html

+## Normalization
+Database normalization is process used to organize a database into tables and columns.
+The idea is that a table should be about a specific topic and that only those columns which support that topic are included.

 ## Types of relational databases
 #### One-to-One